Dense Baryonic Matter Predicted in "Pseudo-Conformal Model": G EFT

 The effective theory G$n$EFT detailed in the reviews~\cite{Rev1,Rev2} is formulated with the Lagrangian ${\cal L}_{\psi \pi {\rm HLS}\chi}$ with the HLS mesons and the genuine dilaton (GD) scalar included as the relevant degrees of freedom in addition to the $\psi, \pi$ that figure in SchiEFT.
 The heavy degrees of freedom (HDFs for short) are to mediate the crossover from hadrons to quark/gluons.
 In our approach, it is here that the topology change enters as a mechanism for hadron-quark continuity.

 Given the Lagrangian ${\cal L}_{\psi \pi {\rm HLS}\chi}$, there can be several ways of setting up a G$n$EFT.
 What is required is the implementation of the HQC at a density $n_{\rm HQC} > n_0$.

-It turns out to be feasible to set up a scale-HLS-invariant Lagrangian\footnote{HLS is gauge-equivalent to non-linear sigma model, so chiral symmetry is encoded therein~\cite{HLS}.} with a power expansion going beyond the chiral expansion employed in the S$\chi$EFT that take into account the hidden symmetries including HLS.
+It turns out to be feasible to set up a scale-HLS-invariant Lagrangian\footnote{HLS is gauge-equivalent to non-linear sigma model, so chiral symmetry is encoded therein~\cite{HLS}.} with a power expansion going beyond the chiral expansion employed in the standard chiral EFT by taking into account the hidden symmetries including HLS.
 The expansion has been worked out to NLO in scale-chiral expansion following \cite{HLS,GD}.
 Unfortunately there are much too many parameters even at NLO that it has remained un-explored.

 An alternative approach exploited in the WCU/Hanyang program was to use the ``double-decimation" strategy developed in \cite{DD} which is to apply (Wilsonian) renormalization group approach to the strongly-correlated fermions on the Fermi sphere.
 The first decimation is made to Landau(-Migdal) Fermi liquid fixed point (FLFP) with the cutoff $\Lambda_{\rm FL}$ on top of the Fermi sea along the line developed in \cite{shankar} for electrons and then do the second decimation going beyond the FLFP.
 It was shown a long time ago that a chiral Lagrangian of the ${\cal L}_{\psi \pi {\rm HLS}\chi}$-type, somewhat simplified, can be mapped to Landau(-Migdal) Fermi liquid structure, which worked remarkably well at the FLFP level~\cite{FR,Song}.
 This structure is incorporated into the G$n$EFT with the possibility of going beyond the FLFP in the $V_{lowK}$-RG approach as developed by Tom Kuo with Gerry Brown and collaborators at Stony Brook.
 Tom Kuo's role in the initial development resulted in the crucial publication of \cite{PKLR,PKLMR}.
 In the predictions discussed below, it will be primarily at the level of the FLFP approximation.
 The corrections in the $V_{lowK}$-RG will be quoted to justify the FLFP approximation.